Are you hooked on Korean TV and looking for tips to find your next obsession?

 - Opt for live streaming if you lack content idea.
 The advantage of live streaming is that videos and shows play continuously, without the need for you to take any action.
 This removes the need to actively spend time looking for shows, or even to make a choice if you hesitate between multiple streaming options.
 It’s also a fun, serendipitous way to discover interesting shows that you may really enjoy.

 - Choose VOD (Video on Demand) to focus more closely on studying.
 Live streaming is terrific, but if you’re a beginner or even an intermediate student, it may be a bit frustrating for you.
 That’s because you can’t replay portions of a show with live streaming, so you can’t go back to try to understand something you missed.
 This also makes it challenging to take notes and verify complex vocabulary.
 VOD, however, allows you to do just that.
 Plus, you can select specific shows based on your unique interests and fluency level.

 - Use FluentU for even more intensive learning.
 For a specially curated library of real-world online content—like movie trailers, music videos, news and inspiring talks—that’s been turned into personalized language lessons to maximize what you can get out of it, check out FluentU.
-You’ll be able to study more efficiently, easily track your learning and have fun the whole time!

 The 3 Best Ways to Watch Korean TV Online for Free and on the Cheap

 1. Watch Korean TV Online Via Individual Channel Websites

 The channel TV Chosun is operated by Chosun Broadcasting Company, a South Korean cable TV network owned by the popular Korean newspaper The Chosun Ilbo.